-The athlete must travel to an event or game with the team and coaches, unless arrangements are made with the Athletic Director or High School Principal in certain special cases.
+The athlete must travel to an event or game with the team and coaches unless arrangements are made with the Athletic Director or High School Principal in certain special cases.
 They may be released after the game or event ONLY to a parent or guardian by signing the student out with the coach after the contest.

-Reason: The Falconer Central School District, being a public entity, has an obligation to safeguard the resources its community provides, along with maintaining the well being of its students; therefore, the District works closely with its insurance company to best meet the needs of each of these parties and relies on their guidance to determine reasonable practices.
-It has been the contention of our carrier that allowing the transportation of students entrusted to the District by an individual other than the child's parent or guardian creates an undue liability.
+Reason: The Falconer Central School District, being a public entity, has an obligation to safeguard the resources its community provides, along with maintaining the well-being of its students; therefore, the District works closely with its insurance company to best meet the needs of each of these parties and relies on their guidance to determine reasonable practices.
+Our carrier has contended that allowing the transportation of students entrusted to the District by an individual other than the child's parent or guardian creates an undue liability.